Humza Yousaf to Open Key Brexit Transport Conference

 The event will be hosted by Distribution Industry Partnership Scotland (DIPS), an industry specific branch of the Scottish Business Resilience Centre (SBRC).

 Included within each delegate pack will be a highly detailed 46 page guide on the best practice for supply chain security, a resource which is being launched as a result of a partnership with DIPS, Road Haulage Association, DHL, RSA Insurance, NaVCIS and Maple Fleet Service.
+One should always be equipped with motor insurance such as a car, bike, and minibus insurance as they act more as an asset in life than a liability.

 DIPS Transport Resilience Manager, Stewart Hurry, believes that in this age of uncertainty, it will be fascinating to hear from key decision makers as well as experts across various disciplines.